Empty Sky (memorial): Controversy

 Plans for the memorial were met with some controversy, and a non-profit advocacy group for Liberty State Park called "Friends of Liberty State Park" (FOLSP) filed a lawsuit to halt the project.
 The group stated that the memorial would block "panoramic Manhattan views," and that it should not be built or should be relocated to an area near the 750-tree "Grove of Remembrance," an existing memorial to 9/11 victims.
-In addition to the concern that the views of Manhattan would be blocked, Sam Pesin, president of FOLSP, stated that the "main message" the group wanted to make clear is that "the governor, in this severe economic crisis, is wasting...taxpayers' money."
+Sam Pesin, president of FOLSP, stated that the "main message" which the group wanted to make clear is that "the governor, in this severe economic crisis, is wasting...taxpayers' money."

-Pesin's father, Morris, is one of the park's original founders, in 1976.

-Some of those in favor of the memorial called the action of the FOLSP a "frivolous lawsuit," and in November 2009 the Appellate Division of New Jersey Superior Court ruled in favor of the state's plans for the memorial.
-A spokesperson for Governor Jon Corzine said the memorial that will be erected is the "result of an open public process," and Andrew Pratt, a spokesperson for the New Jersey Department of Treasury, said in 2010, shortly before the 9th anniversary of the attack, that the state was moving forward "aggressively" to ensure the memorial would be completed by the 10th anniversary in September 2011.
+Some of those in favor of the memorial called the action of FOLSP a "frivolous lawsuit," and the Appellate Division of New Jersey Superior Court ruled in favor of the state's plans for the memorial in November 2009.
+A spokesman for Governor Jon Corzine said that the memorial is the "result of an open public process".